aejmelaeus/NServiceBus.SequenceGate/README.md

 We want to be sure that no state is messed up when we are retrying messages from the error queue.

-We fund ourselves to implement a custom solution for message correlation in different Endpoints.
+We fund ourselves to implement a custom Saga for message correlation in different Endpoints.
 This is a way to standardize handling messages that arrive in the wrong order.

 Messaging is unreliable by nature.
 Messages can arrive in the wrong order, or not arrive at all.
 The Sequence Gate can help when messages arrive in wrong order.